 Dining Out: Coke/Pepsi 0.33ltr

-Renting or purchasing a property will also impact in a big way on how much you spend on a monthly basis and understanding how this can vary between the locations you may live in will likely impact on where you choose to move to.
-To help you understand this we have highlighted some popular cities below and the associated average costs:
+Renting or purchasing a property will also impact how much you spend on a monthly basis.
+Understanding how this can vary between the locations you may live in will likely impact on where you choose to move to.
+To help you with your research, we have highlighted some popular cities below and the associated average costs:

 |Location||One Bed Rent (City Centre)||Three Bed Rent (City Centre)||Purchase per m2 (City Centre)|

-We have included Leipsig in the comparison chart above as it is considered to be the cheapest place to live in Germany.
-With rent and purchase prices being less than half the price of more expensive alternatives such as Munich, it is clear that there is quite the gap in potential costs across the country.
+We have included Leipsig in the comparison chart as it’s considered to be the cheapest place to live in Germany.
+With rent and purchase prices being less than half the price of more expensive alternatives such as Munich, it’s clear that there is quite a gap in potential costs across the country.

-Interestingly the cost of living in Berlin is not the highest the most expensive in terms of renting or purchasing a property, with other cities including Munich, Hamburg, Stuttgart and Frankfurt all being more expensive in these aspects.
+Interestingly, the cost of living in Berlin is not the most expensive in terms of renting or purchasing a property, with other cities including Munich, Hamburg and Frankfurt all being more expensive in these aspects.

-In fact in comparison, Munich is estimated to cost as little as 6.54% less than living in London whereas Berlin is estimated to cost 16.20% less in total.
-Check out our guide to where to live in Germany for extensive information on the best areas to settle down in.
+In fact, in comparison, Munich’s average renting price is estimated to be 32.89% less than in London, whereas Berlin is even cheaper at an estimated 51.18% less in total.
+Check out our guide on where to live in Germany for further information on the best areas to settle down in.

-Knowing how much you may expect to pay in terms of utilities including electric, heating, cooling, water and rubbish collection will also help you understand the affordability of a move.
-In the table below we give some examples of how much you may expect to pay for these on a monthly average, according to Numbeo data:
+Knowing how much you may have to pay in terms of utilities like electric, heating, cooling, water and rubbish collection will also help you understand the affordability of a move.
+In the table below, we have provided a few examples of how much you may expect to pay for these on a monthly average according to Numbeo:

 |Location||Average Monthly Utility Costs|

-It is all very well Germany on average costing 1.57% less than the UK to live in, but if your earning potential is not comparable or more then this cheaper level of living can mean very little to those looking to better their quality of life by moving to the country.
+Germany may very well have lower renting prices compared to London, but if your earning potential is not comparable, then this cheaper level of living can mean very little to those looking to better their quality of life.

-With this in mind, according to Numbeo in Germany as a whole salaries where at 8.18% higher than those in the UK.
-This is a good step up, especially when you combine it with the lower living costs.
+With this in mind, in Germany as a whole, salaries are 12.25% higher than those in the UK according to Numbeo, covering the slightly higher living costs.
+This is a good step up when you compare it to the incredibly lower renting costs as well.

-Those high up in medical professions like attending physicians could make between €85,000 and €150,000.
-Some of the top salaries in Germany differ from those in the UK such as laboratory managers which could get paid around €123,000 and engineers who can typically earn around €64,000 a year as a starting salary, raising up to €138,000 to €168,000 for experienced technical managers.
+Those high up in medical professions, like attending physicians, could make between €85,000 and €150,000.
+Some of the top salaries in Germany differ from those in the UK, such as laboratory managers who can earn around €123,000 and engineers who can earn around €64,000 a year as a starting salary, raising up to €138,000 to €168,000 for experienced technical managers.

-Before you move to Germany you will want to understand how much it will cost you in total to make the move itself.
-Most of this money will be needed up front to make the move and therefore should be saved ahead of the move date.
-These aspects can include anything from the physical cost of flying yourself and your family out to the country and the cost of having your belongings moved.
+Before you move to Germany, you’ll want to research how much it could cost you to physically move countries.
+Most of this money will be needed up front and therefore should be saved ahead of the moving date.
+These aspects can include anything from the physical cost of flying yourself and your family out to the country and also the cost of having your belongings moved.

-It will cost you on average around £1,500 to £2,000 for your house removals costs by road.
+It will cost you, on average, around £1,500 to £2,000 for your house removals costs by road.
 The cost of moving your belonging depends widely on how much you want to take with you and by which method you choose to do so.
-Sending your items by air freight is a much more expensive option however, though faster than road freight.
+Sending your items by air freight is a much more expensive option, though it is faster than road freight.
 You can check out our guide to international removals costs for more details and considerations.

-The cost of flying out may be relatively cheap if you plan the flight well ahead of time.
-For example you may be able to get budget flights from London to Berlin for around £35 if they are booked a month or more in advance.
+The cost of flying out may be relatively cheap if you plan the flight ahead of time.
+For example, you may be able to get budget flights from London to Berlin for around £35 if they are booked a month or more in advance.

-In terms of getting visas and other costs associated with getting work and living in the country, whilst we are still part of the EU you will not need any visa to work in the country.
-However some other paper work that is required in terms of securing yourself residency in the country may have small admin fees attached.
+In terms of getting visas and other costs associated with getting work and living in the country, whilst we’re still part of the EU, you will not need any visas to work in the country.
+However, other paperwork is required in terms of securing yourself residency.
+Keep in mind that these may have small admin fees attached.

-You will also need to assess any loss of funds as a result of any gaps in work.
-For example, even if you have secured a new job in Germany before moving you may need to take a week or more of unpaid leave to move and settle into your new home, this may be even longer if you have not managed to secure a job.
-So it is a good idea to save a pot of funds to cover expenses during these times.
+You’ll also need to assess any loss of funds as a result of any gaps in work.
+For example, even if you have secured a new job in Germany before moving, you may need to take a week or more of unpaid leave to move and settle into your new home.
+This could be even longer if you haven’t managed to secure a job, so it’s a good idea to save before the move to cover extra expenses during these times.

 We hope this guide has helped you understand the range of costs associated with living and moving to Germany.
-With higher average wages and lower cost of living than the UK, moving to Germany is an attractive prospect.
-For more information on planning your move to Germany, including where to work and live, check out our guide on moving to Germany from the UK.
+With higher average wages and lower renting costs than in the UK, moving to Germany is an attractive prospect, even with the slightly higher living costs.

-When the tiem comes and you're ready to book your international removals, remember to use Compare My Move to save time and money when it matters most.
-We'll connect you with up to 6 professional removal companies to take your door to door to your new life in Germany.
-Just one quick and easy form, and you could save up to 70% on your removal costs.
+When the time comes and you're ready to book your international removals, remember to use Compare My Move to save both time and money when it matters most.
+We'll connect you with up to 6 professional removal companies to take you door to door to your new life in Germany.
+Just one quick form and you could save up to 70% on your removal costs today.